comepradz/sandbox/README.md

 Sandbox.
 Tests.
 Exploration.

-This is a bucket of little fruits I've gathered through coding exploration
+This is a bucket of little fruits I've gathered through coding exploration --mostly rotten fruits